Myeloid/lymphoid neoplasms with eosinophilia and defining gene rearrangement (MLN-TK)

 FLT3 rearrangements are associated with aggressive disease progression.
 Short-term hematologic and cytogenetic responses can be achieved with FLT3/multikinase inhibitors, and stem cell transplantation should be considered as a curative approach for appropriate patients (WHO 2022).

-Unfavorable prognosis for untreated patients with ETV6::ABL1 rearrangement
+Unfavorable prognosis for untreated patients with ETV6::ABL1 rearrangement in blast phase

 MLN-TK: Recommendation